ghc/ghc/docs/users_guide/using-warnings.rst

     :reverse: -Wno-missing-signatures
     :category:

+    :default: off

     .. index::
        single: type signatures, missing

     If you would like GHC to check that every top-level function/value has a type signature, use the :ghc-flag:`-Wmissing-signatures` option.
     As part of the warning GHC also reports the inferred type.
-The option is off by default.

 .. ghc-flag:: -Wmissing-exported-sigs
     :shortdesc: *(deprecated)*